rooseveltframework/roosevelt/README.md

 #### Use HTTPS

 Setting up HTTPS can be tricky to configure properly especially for novices, so it can be tempting not do it to simplify deployment, but your website won't be seen as professional if it isn't served up via HTTPS.
 It's worth the effort to set it up.

-#### Don't disable CSRF protection

-Yes, it's kind of annoying to add it to every route and every HTML form, but the security benefits are worth it.

 #### Use a caching service or a database to store sessions